UnixJunkie/RVM/README.md

 ***************************************************************************
 1) RVM SOURCE

 Currently there is only support for Mac OS X as we are using the Accelerate Framework for the BLAS libraries.

-To Compile go to RVM Source Directory and type g++ main.cpp matrix.cpp SparseBayes.cpp lapack.cpp fullstatistics.cpp -o RVM -framework accelerate -O3
+To Compile, type make.
 This will compile a binary for your system named RVM

 You can then run the program as

 ./RVM

 Arguments:

 -k STRING Must be [Gaus,Cauch,Binary] This defines which kernel to use

 -b DOUBLE This defines the hyperparameter for that kernel